calorechiara/Monitoring-Virtualized-Networks/README.md

 We start by giving a correct ip address to our interface.
 Then we activate this interface.
 After that we connect worker-2 with the router thanks to the command `sudo ip route add [ip address] via [ip address]`.
-It means that if we want to reach the netowrk 10.1.1.0/30 it is necessary to contact the gateway with ip 192.168.2.1 using the interface enp0s8.
+It means that if we want to reach worker 1 it is necessary to contact the gateway with ip 192.168.2.1 using the interface enp0s8.
 Then we have a command belonging to Netem, `sudo tc qdisc add dev [name of interface] root tbf rate [value] burst [value] latency [value]` in order to have a bandwidth limit network as it was requested.
 As for worker-1 the commands which figure in the last lines are up to install a docker image in order to make more realistic our network and so they are not necessary for the creation of this host itself.